 Easy and healthy butternut squash and black bean tacos with a homemade spice blend served with cilantro and queso fresco.
 Ready in less than 30 minutes.
-Jump to Recipe keyboard_arrow_down

 So you may or not have guessed already that tacos are definitely one of my favorite foods.
 In fact, it's my opinion that they should be an entire food group!
-I just might email the food and drug administration and ask them to sneak some tacos into the food pyramid.
-Who's with me?

-Heat up the tortillas by toasting over an open flame (if you have a gas stove), or toasting in the oven for a minute.
+- Assemble the tacos: Heat up the tortillas by toasting over an open flame (if you have a gas stove), or toasting in the oven for a minute.
 Add the squash and beans and your favorite toppings.
 I like queso fresco and cilantro, but I'll discuss other toppings that will go great with these vegetarian tacos, below.

 Tacos are great for piling on the toppings!
 They just beg to be stuffed with all the goods.
 These Butternut Squash and Black Bean Tacos are no different!
 Sometimes I make them simply to let the squash and bean flavors shine through, other times I pile them high with some of my favorite ingredients like: